strudelbots/strudel-public/README.md

 letting you focus solely on business logic without worrying about implementing logs.

 1. New to Strudel?
 Onboard [now](#pre-requisites).
 2. Already using Strudel?
-Upgrade to the latest [version 0.24.xx](#Create-Main-Strudel-Action-in-Your-Github-Repository).
+See whats new in [version 0.26](#Exclude-Directories-from-StrudelAnalysis) and upgrade [version 0.24.xx](#Create-Main-Strudel-Action-in-Your-Github-Repository).
-3. Questions about using Strudel?
+4. Questions about using Strudel?
 Check out the [Using Strudel](#using-strudel) section.
-4. See what's new in Strudel Pilot [below](#whats-new-in-strudel-pilot).
+5. See what's new in Strudel Pilot [below](#whats-new-in-strudel-pilot).

 ## Using Strudel
 Strudel streamlines logging updates in your pull requests or branch.